robotix/2020.robotix.in/_events/conquest.markdown

 bot has to then go on the resource, then blink an LED once to "collect" that resource and then return to town center to deliver the resource collected and finally blink an LED there too.
 One particular resource is exhausted after the resource has been collected twice.
+This round will last for 6 minutes.

-**Note**: Resources are not obstacles.
+**Note**: Resources and Town Center are not obstacles.

 **Map specifics**: